blazQ/mpi-word-count/README.md

 Examples of words following this definition could be "house", "cat", "xiii", "154", "pag2" and so on.
 Since this definition doesn't include characters like "-" for obvious reasons, words like "volupt-uousness" are supposed to be split into "volupt" and "uousness" and so on.

-To easily test the correctness of the algorithm, you can simply compare it with the results of other utilities (like notepad++ or sublime text) that grant you the ability to search for whole words (not only substrings).
-Since doing this by hand could require a lot of time, you can simply execute the program with 1 processor and then compare the output with the execution with n processors, like this:
+To easily test the correctness of the algorithm, you can simply execute the program with 1 processor and then compare the output with the execution with n processors, like this:

 ```bash
 mpirun --allow-run-as-root --mca btl_vader_single_copy_mechanism none -np 1 ./word_count.out -d -f ./data/books output1.csv